-Rimbaud, "Stop the City!"
+Rimbaud, "Stop the City!" and where people of many differing views and groups acted in solidarity and with respect.

 Key members of the London organising group who were keen to see the demonstration as the opening salvo on a new front declared it, 'a historic, though only partial, success,' which had to be recognised as integral to the advance of a campaign of, 'anti-nuclear, anti-militarist and anti-authoritarian actions'.